How to apply for funding if you’re not a registered charity

 always scan through the full application process and note what evidence documents you need

 If you have direct contact with your service users/beneficiaries (especially children or vulnerable adults) it’s quite likely you’ll need a safeguarding policy.
+You can find some guidance and resources on how to do that here.

-We’ve put together some guidance on how to do that here.
-As a rule of thumb, always scan through the full application process and note what evidence documents you need so you are not scrambling to put these together last minute.
+As a general rule you should always scan through the full application process and note what evidence documents you need so you are not scrambling to put these together last minute.

 Put together your budget